pmazumda/pmazumda.github.io/_posts/2022-11-30-Deploy-Rancher-Cluster-Using-Terraform.md

 ---

+<p>Rancher is a software stack which helps in kubernetes cluster management by providing a centralized authentication, access control and observability platform, it streamlines cluster deployment on baremetal, private or public clouds.<br>
+Rancher can be installed on any k8s cluster, be it AKS, EKS, GKE etc but for this we  have used RKE which is Rancher's own distibution of its kubernetes engine also called Rancher Kubernetes Engine.<br>
+For detailed instructions on how to setup a RKE cluster, **[refer]**(https://docs.ranchermanager.rancher.io/how-to-guides/new-user-guides/kubernetes-cluster-setup/rke1-for-rancher)
+At first glance, the document may seem overwhelming but trust me the documentation is excellent and in no time, you will have a cluster  Up and Running :) </p>

 # Install/Upgrade Rancher on a Kubernetes Cluster.

-Rancher is a software stack which helps in kubernetes cluster management by providing a centralized authentication, access control and observability platform, it streamlines cluster deployment on baremetal, private or public clouds.
-Refer  the doc for a  brief overview on how to deploy rancher, create a cluster and deploy applications on it.
-Rancher can be installed on any k8s cluster, be it AKS, EKS, GKE etc but for this we  have used RKE which is Rancher's own distibution of its kubernetes engine also called Rancher Kubernetes Engine.

-For detailed instructions on how to setup a RKE cluster, refer here: https://docs.ranchermanager.rancher.io/how-to-guides/new-user-guides/kubernetes-cluster-setup/rke1-for-rancher

 ## Pre-requisites: